News & Announcements

 Automated deploy cleanup and new deploy retention policies starting late October 2022

 Starting late October 2022, Netlify will begin automatically batch-deleting non-critical deploys older than 90 days.
-Alongside this release, Netlify is also introducing new, configurable deploy deletion policies for customers on Business and Enterprise plans who may want to keep deploys for longer or delete them more frequently.
+Alongside this release, Netlify is also introducing new, configurable deploy deletion policies for customers on Enterprise plans who may want to keep deploys for longer or delete them more frequently.

 Automatic deploy deletion will not impact your production site or your underlying source code hosted by your Git provider.
 Read on to learn more about automatic deploy deletion and new deploy retention policies for your sites.